Morthor/url_router/README.md

 ### Easy Installation (Recommended)

 1. **Download and run the installer**:
-   - Right-click `install\install.ps1` → "Run with PowerShell" → "Run as Administrator"
-   - The installer will automatically build and install everything
+   - Download `UrlRouter-Setup-1.0.exe` from the releases
+   - Run the installer as Administrator
+   - Follow the installation wizard

 2. **Set as default browser**:
    - Go to Settings → Apps → Default apps → Choose defaults by link type